 The Death of Giselle

 Linnea returns home, her hair tied up in a ballet bun, even though it is clear she will never dance again.
 Joel has halted eight years ago to wait for her, left behind sitting on the nursery floor, holding a toy car.
 Linnea is dangerous, Linnea is sparkling, Linnea is a flower with it’s neck wrung.
-Joel is the only one who allows her to be who she is, whichever of her different reflections it may be.
+Joel is the only one who allows her to be who she is, whichever of her different mirror images that may be.

-The future is plunged into an impossible course, and far out on the lake the arctic loon hails.
+The future is thrown off course to an impossible direction, and far out on the lake the arctic loon hails.

 The Death of Giselle was nominated for the Runeberg Prize in 2012.